 I'm Michael Kuo, the developer of MushroomExpert.Com.
-I'm an English teacher and an amateur mycologist, based in Illinois.
+I'm a retired English teacher and an amateur mycologist, based in Ohio.

 Many years ago, desperate to find morels, I might have offered my students a few pages of reduced term paper length if they were able to provide me with access to privately-owned, morel-producing woods.
 This might have led to my students discussing their English teacher's mushrooms with their land-owning parents and grandparents (and aunts and uncles, neighbors, and, in one case, the sheriff).
 Some of these kind folks might have started calling me "the mushroom expert," often with an eye roll or air quotes—and, often, in earnest, eager to learn more about mushrooms.

 Of course, such a breach of teaching ethics would be deplorable and, in the words of Captain Willard in Apocalypse Now, I am unaware of any such activity or operation; nor would I be disposed to discuss such an operation if it did, in fact, exist, sir.

 Anyway, repeated discussions with these people, if they did, in fact, exist, resulted in my need for a way to say more or less the same thing, and share the same pictures, with a small group.
 It was the year 2000, and there was this new thing called the World Wide Web.
 "How hard can it be to make a website?"
 I thought, and after some trial and error with Windows Paint, Notepad, Netscape, and an FTP program, I launched a very small site called MushroomExpert.Com, mostly to share information about non-morel mushrooms with some of my students' family members.